TomShacham/http4js/README.md

 #### To do

-- code:
 - daves advice
 - extract form data
-  - ordering of filters
 - other client verbs
 - write docs